-The board chair ("chair") assures the integrity of the board's process, acts as the primary representative of the board, and works closely with the president and CEO to align board policies with organizational operations.
+The Board Chair ("Chair") assures the integrity of the Board's process and acts as the primary representative of the Board.

-- 1. The chair ensures that the board acts in ways that are consistent with its own policies and those legitimately imposed upon it from the membership and outside the organization. - 1.1 Meeting discussion content will focus only on those issues that, according to board policy, clearly belong to the board. - 1.2 Deliberation will be timely, fair, orderly, and thorough, but also efficient and to the point. - 1.3 Agendas for board action and deliberation shall be developed through consultation among the chair, vice chair-chair elect, immediate past chair and president and CEO. - 2.
-The chair is authorized to make decisions concerning the board's own job when such decisions are a reasonable interpretation of board policies on governance process and on relationships with the president and CEO. - 2.1 The chair presides at the annual business meeting and affairs of the corporation and the accreditation council, and at meetings of the board of directors with all the commonly accepted power of that position, such as ruling and recognizing. - 2.2 The chair has no authority to make decisions beyond policies created by the board.
-The chair, therefore, has no authority to change expectations the board has set for board committees or for the president and CEO. - 2.3 In appointing members of the corporation and the accreditation council to committees of the corporation, other standing committees, special committees, and task forces formed during the year in which he or she serves as chair, the chair selects individuals who are members of AACSB, or others as appropriate, and ensures that the rotation of committee members provides diverse, fresh insights. - 3.
-The chair shall be the official representative from an organization that is a member of the accreditation council. - 4.
-The chair takes office on the first day of July following one year of service as vice chairchair elect, and serves his or her respective term or until a successor is duly installed. - 5.
-Duties of the chair include but are not limited to: - Serve as chair of the Executive Committee - Serve as conference chair at Deans Conference and International Conference and Annual Meeting (ICAM) - Serve as vice chair of the Nominating Committee
+- 1. The Chair ensures that the Board acts in ways that are consistent with its own policies and those legitimately imposed upon it from the membership and outside the organization. - 1.1 Meeting discussion content will focus only on those issues that, according to Board policy, clearly belong to the Board. - 1.2 Deliberation will be timely, fair, orderly, and thorough, but also efficient and to the point. - 1.3 Agendas for Board action and deliberation shall be developed through consultation among the Chair, Vice Chair-Chair Elect, Immediate Past Chair and President and CEO. - 2.
+The Chair is authorized to make decisions concerning the Board's own job when such decisions are a reasonable interpretation of Board policies on governance process and on relationships with the President and CEO. - 2.1 The Chair presides at the Annual Business Meeting and affairs of the corporation and the Accreditation Council, and at meetings of the Board of Directors with all the commonly accepted power of that position, such as ruling and recognizing. - 2.2 The Chair has no authority to make decisions beyond policies created by the Board.
+The Chair, therefore, has no authority to change expectations the Board has set for Board committees or for the President and CEO. - 2.3 In appointing members of the corporation and the Accreditation Council to committees of the corporation, other standing committees, special committees, and task forces formed during the year in which he or she serves as Chair, the Chair selects individuals who are members of AACSB, or others as appropriate, and ensures that the rotation of committee members provides diverse, fresh insights. - 3.
+The Chair shall be the official representative from an Organization that is a member of the Accreditation Council. - 4.
+The Chair takes office on the first day of July following one year of service as Vice Chair-Chair Elect, and serves his or her respective term or until a successor is duly installed. - 5.
+Duties of the Chair include but are not limited to: - Serve as Chair of the Executive Committee and Compensation Committee - Serve as Conference Chair at Deans Conference and International Conference and Annual Meeting (ICAM) - Serve as Vice Chair of the Nominating Committee

-- Serve as a member of the Innovation Committee, and vice chair of the Business Accreditation Policy Committee (BAPC) - Serve on special committees and task forces as determined by the board chair and president and CEO - Make appointments to the board of directors to fill vacancies, as necessary, in accordance with The Bylaws - In consultation with the president and CEO, represent or appoint others to represent the corporation at functions to which the corporation may be invited and in which participation is desired - Perform such other duties that customarily pertain to the office of the chair
+- Serve as a member of the Innovation Committee, and Vice Chair of the Business Accreditation Policy Committee (BAPC) - Serve on special committees and task forces as determined by the Board Chair and President and CEO - Make appointments to the Board of Directors to fill vacancies, as necessary, in accordance with The Bylaws - In consultation with the President and CEO, represent or appoint others to represent the corporation at functions to which the corporation may be invited and in which participation is desired - Perform such other duties that customarily pertain to the office of the Chair